mifanbang/Purifier/README.md

 #### Building the Code

-The solution file and project files in this repository are created and maintained with Visual Studio 2012 and Visual C++ Compiler November 2012 CTP (http://aka.ms/vc-ctp).
+The solution file and project files in this repository are created and maintained with Visual Studio 2013 (get one for free at https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).
 Support of various features in C++11 are required if you are building with other compilers.
 Please also note that Purifier uses DLL injection as its core mechanism and Skype is still built as 32-bit application, so there's no reason to build a 64-bit version of Purifier.

 #### Notes on Anti-Virus Software